DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### Which of the following are correct about traditional Finance?

-- [x]  Traditional Finances are centralized and allows censorship.
+- [x]  Traditional Finance is centralized and allows censorship.
-- [x]  Traditional Finances takes most of the interest from borrowers.
+- [x]  Traditional Finance is inefficient and takes most of the interest from borrowers.
-- [ ]  Traditional Finances will provide loans without any agreements and paperworks.
+- [ ]  Traditional Finances provides loans without any agreements and paperworks.
-- [x]  Traditional Finances are simple and less riskier as its regulated.
+- [x]  Traditional Finance is less riskier as its regulated.

 Hint: NoHint